en_USEnglish

 OpenStack offers two types of storage: block storage and object storage.

-Block storage is used to store volumes of data and is based on block storage devices such as hard disks and SSDs.
+Block storage is used to store volumes of data and is based on block storage devices such as hard drives and SSDs.
 OpenStack uses the Cinder module to manage block storage.

 Volume management

-Volumes are managed in OpenStack using the Cinder module.
-You can create volumes using the OpenStack user interface or online commands.
-You can specify size, storage type and other parameters when creating the volume.
+Volume management in OpenStack is performed using the Cinder module.
+You can create volumes using the OpenStack user interface or using online commands.
+You can specify the size, storage type, and other parameters when creating the volume.

-Once a volume has been created, you can attach it to a virtual instance using the OpenStack user interface or online commands.
-You can also perform operations such as resizing, backing up and restoring volumes.
+Once a volume is created, you can attach it to a virtual instance using the OpenStack user interface or using online commands.
+You can also perform operations such as resizing, backing up, and restoring volumes.

 Object storage management

-Object storage in OpenStack is managed using the Swift module.
-You can create containers to store your objects using the OpenStack user interface or using online commands.
+Object storage management in OpenStack is done using the Swift module.
+You can create containers to store your objects using the OpenStack UI or using online commands.
 You can also specify replication and durability policies when creating the container.

-Read also Use Xamarin for your mobile applications
+Read also Use React Native to build your mobile applications

-Once a container has been created, you can upload objects to it using the OpenStack user interface or online commands.
-You can also perform operations such as deleting, listing and sharing objects.
+Once a container is created, you can upload objects to it using the OpenStack user interface or using online commands.
+You can also perform operations such as deleting, listing, and sharing objects.

 Networking in OpenStack

-Network management in OpenStack is essential to enable communication between virtual instances and with the outside world.
-Here are the network components and functionalities in OpenStack:
+Networking in OpenStack is essential to enable communication between virtual instances and with the outside world.
+Here are the networking components and features in OpenStack:

 Network components